HomeBusiness Point | Latest Startup UpdatesDigital Connectivity Developments To...

 Boost Maritime Business: On a Final Note

-Strong communication will continue to be a significant driving force in advancing digital connectivity in the maritime business.
+Strong communication will continue to be a significant driver of digital connectivity in the maritime business.

-To stay ahead of the competition, you’ll need to keep an eye out for new forms of communication technology that allow for the instant exchange of data and can be extremely useful for ship security; you should also be willing to make the necessary changes.
+To stay ahead of the competition, you’ll need to keep an eye out for new communication technologies that enable the instant exchange of data and are extremely useful for ship security; you should also be willing to make the necessary changes.
 In other words, you need to remain adaptable to change.